-Should it become necessary for you to terminate your at-will employment with the School, please notify the Director of Human Resources regarding your intention as far in advance as possible.
+Should it become necessary for an employee to terminate their at-will employment with the School, employees should notify the Chief of Staff regarding their intention as far in advance as possible.
 At least two (2) weeks' notice is expected whenever possible.

-When you terminate your at-will employment, you will be entitled to all earned but unused vacation pay.
-If you are participating in the medical and/or dental plan, you will be provided information on your rights under COBRA.
+When an employee terminates their terminate their at-will employment, they will be entitled to all earned but unused vacation pay.
+If an employee is participating in the medical and/or dental plan, they will be provided information on their rights under COBRA.